danij/Forum/doc/API.md

 `userid` – a unique identifier of the user to find, e.g. `00112233-4455-6677-8899-aabbccddeeff`.

+### GET /thread_messages/latest

+Returns a page of the most recently created discussion thread messages.

 ### GET /thread_messages/allcomments

 Returns a page of discussion thread message comments, ordered by the creation date/time.